icebreaker/marmota/README.md

 $ make
 ```

-This will result in a `build/config.h` header file and a `build/marmota` executable.
+This will result in a `build/config.h` configuration header file and a `build/marmota` executable.

 The `build/config.h` header file contains the default compile time configuration.